We are now open.

 We are very keen to get your feedback following your visit.
 If you have any suggestions about how we could improve your experience, please let us know by emailing firstname.lastname@example.org.

 The guidance is clear that visitor attractions can remain open.
-You can still book your free ticket and enjoy a safe and fun visit when we reopen from 14 August.
+You can still book your free ticket and enjoy a safe and fun visit.
 However, in line with the guidance, you must only attend the museum with people from your household or support bubble.

 Ticketing and getting to the museum